stuartZhang/node-web-proxy/README.md

 1. nodejs v8.x+
 1. If it's expected to register the HTTP(S) Forward Proxy Cluster as a system service, Windows 7+ is imperative.
 1. If it's acceptable to start up the HTTP(S) Forward Proxy Cluster in CLI, the Linux is good as well.
-1. A VPN client (e.g. [Shadowsocks](https://github.com/shadowsocks/shadowsocks-windows)) has been installed in your machine.
+1. An acceleration client (e.g. [Shadowsocks](https://github.com/shadowsocks/shadowsocks-windows)) has been installed in your machine.
-1. You must be aware of the port number of the VPN client.
+1. You must be aware of the port number of the acceleration client.
 As for [Shadowsocks](https://github.com/shadowsocks/shadowsocks-windows), it's *1080* by default.

 # Characteristics
 1. In contrast with the Apache/Nginx Proxy module, the HTTP(S) Forward Proxy Cluster is capable of propagating the HTTPS requests.
 1. The whitelist of the Client IP addresses.
 Only the enrolled guests are able to enjoy the paid part of the HTTP(S) Forward Proxy Cluster.
-Conversely, the remaining requests originating from the other tourists are directly delivered to their target web sites and deliberately bypass the VPN pipe.
+Conversely, the remaining requests originating from the other tourists are directly delivered to their target web sites and deliberately bypass the acceleration pipe.
     * Reference configuration file: ./config/guest-whitelist.json
 1. [GFWlist](https://adblockplus.org/en/filter-cheatsheet) filter rules.
-Only the HTTP(S) requests against the inaccessible web sites actually pass through the VPN pipe, for the sake of the network-flow economy.
+Only the HTTP(S) requests against the inaccessible web sites actually pass through the acceleration pipe, for the sake of the network-flow economy.
     * Reference configuration file: ./config/pac-rules.json

 # Components